NuevoFoundation/workshops/content/english/ml-machine-learning/02-simple-linear-regression.md

 # Exercise 1: Playing with Scikit-learn

-Scikit-learn is a machine-learning library that will help us analyze and use the built-in linear regression model to predict data.

-In the Replit window below, you can run the "02-e1.py" program and see how the code plots the data similar to the images above:
+Scikit-learn is a machine-learning library that will help us analyze and use the built-in simple linear regression model to predict data.
+In the Replit window below, you can run the program `02-e1.py` which will use a data set of employees alongside their years of experience.
+The program will plot a sample of 30 employees out of the employees within the company:

 <iframe height="500px" width="100%" src="https://replit.com/@nuevofoundation/LinearRegression-ConsoleApp#src/02-e1.py" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 # Exercise 2: Finding the Slope and Intercept

-Before we go any further, lets analyze our equation.
+Before we go any further, lets analyze our equation once again.
 We know that our equation has been updated like so:

 <h1>
 \[